 James Shwe of Maroko and Shwe is doing a new design here in January 2020 that has the expected Greenheck Centifugal Upblast Exhausters.
 James asked me to help him show how much better hybrid rooftops can serve the design.

-I could go on and estimate electric power used in a typical day but you see the point here.
 Hybrid rooftop ventilators out perform all other rooftops by a wide margin in many applications.